keu/docs/software_versioned_docs/version-0.16/cli-reference.md

 ### Confirm the install

-To make sure that you have the Astronomer Software CLI installed on your machine, run:
+To make sure that you have the Astronomer CLI installed on your machine, run:

 ```bash
 astro version